survivejs/webpack-book/manuscript/building/03_code_splitting.md

 {pagebreak}

-If you run `npm run build`, you should see something like this:
+If you run `npm run build`, you should see something:

 ```bash
 Hash: e61343b53de634da8aac